FlowFuse/website/src/blog/2024/07/how-to-setup-sso-ldap-for-the-node-red.md

 1. Open your platform in the browser.
 Enter the username in the username/email field.
 2. Click on "Login".
-3. Then enter password set in the ldap directory for that user.
+3. Then enter the password set in the LDAP directory for that user.

 *Note: Admin users will still be able to log in with their original FlowFuse username/password - this ensures they don't get locked out of the platform if there is a problem with the SSO configuration*